Jayveersinh-Raj/Jayveersinh-Raj/README.md

 <br>

  ## 💻 Some of the big projects undertaken
-  1. IOT based anamoly detection
+  1. IOT based anomaly detection
   2. Diaster prediction with NLP
   3. Console based AI bot
   4. Backend developer for IT department of Innopolis University